 OK, I say, I am going on holiday in two weeks time, so I will join on my return.

-, counters Mr Rippling-Muscles, not bothering to disguise the fact he has understood everything I have said.
+No worry, counters Mr Rippling-Muscles, not bothering to disguise the fact he has understood everything I have said.
 You join now and we give you seven months for 1,000 kwai!

 I am beginning to suspect that he served his apprenticeship at Yashow Market where horse-trading has been refined down to a fine art.